-- Using our public assets wisely and raising money in a fair and business-like way to generate social return for all citizens of Cambridgeshire. - Growing financial and social capital place-by-place by stewarding local resources including public, private and voluntary contribution.
+- Using our public assets wisely and raising money in a fair and business-like way to reduce their carbon footprint and generate social return for all citizens of Cambridgeshire. - Growing financial, environmental and social capital place-byplace by stewarding local resources including public, private and voluntary contribution.